Violin, Viola, Fiddle, Piano

 When he’s not playing trombone, John keeps himself busy working as a composer, arranger, and recording artist.

 Mark graduated with a Music Education degree from University of Massachusetts Amherst.
-He enjoys performing music and teaching students of all ages.
+He enjoys performing and teaching students of all ages.
 His teaching methods are diverse and oriented towards each student’s specific musical personality.

 He spent nine years as a Faculty Instructor for the Summer Institute for the Gifted teaching music courses at Princeton University, UCLA, Drew University and Bryn Mawr College.
 He also worked as a high school music director for a private boarding school for seven years.